Pei Wang grew up in Singapore, the grandson of immigrants from Hainan island in China. He is a Buddhist, with a heritage of Taoism and Confucianism.

 Tea drinking, for him, is both an art form and an evocation of a harmonious connection between people.
 It has a personal and a social aspect.
 It is a sensual, an intellectual and a contemplative experience.
 For Pei, it is a lifelong path.

-Pei graduated with an honours accountancy degree from the Nanyang Technological University in Singapore in 1996 and worked in accountancy and IT.
+Pei graduated with an honours accountancy degree from the Nanyang Technological University in Singapore and worked in accountancy and IT.
 He later trained at the renowned classical French culinary institute Le Cordon Bleu in London and is keen to use tea as an ingredient to enrich traditional French pâtisserie and to promote the innovative art of modern and classical tea cuisine.

 While looking up Chinese tea online, I chanced upon the website Teanamu.com with its treasure trove of facts and anecdotes on Chinese tea.